SergeantPanda/Stream-Watchdog/README.md

 # Stream Watchdog

-Stream Watchdog is a Python script designed to monitor streams in the StreamMaster application.
+Stream Watchdog is a Python script designed to monitor streams in IPTV Proxy applications.
 It ensures uninterrupted streaming by detecting buffering issues and automatically switching to the next stream if buffering persists for a configurable period.

 ## Features
 - Monitors streams for buffering issues in real-time.